Blood Glucose and Triglyceride Changes Following the Administration of Commercial Enteral Nutrition Solutions with Differing Glucose and Fat Contents

 Abstract

 Objective.
-To clarify whether reducing the energy ratio of carbohydrates and increasing the ratio of fats contribute to suppressing blood glucose elevation not only under normal conditions, but also under the effects of glucocorticoids.
+To verify whether reducing the energy ratio of carbohydrates and increasing the ratio of fats contributes to suppressing blood glucose elevation not only under normal conditions but also under the effects of glucocorticoids.

-Result.
-In both normal and dexamethasone-induced hyperglycemic rats, plasma glucose levels were lower in the groups given RN than in the groups given ST. The differences in EN solutions did not significantly affect plasma triglyceride and insulin levels in both rat models.
+Results.
+In both normal and dexamethasone-induced hyperglycemic rats, plasma glucose levels were lower in the groups given RN than in the groups given ST. The differences in EN solutions did not significantly affect plasma triglyceride and insulin levels in either rat model.

 Conclusion.
-This study suggested that the EN solution that is high in fat and low in carbohydrate suppressed the post-administration increase of blood glucose levels even in a state of steroid-induced hyperglycemia with insulin resistance.
+The study suggests that an EN solution high in fat and low in carbohydrate suppresses the post-administration increase of blood glucose levels, even in a state of steroid-induced hyperglycemia with insulin resistance.

 Downloads